Judge Hardy and Son

-Plot summary
+Plot

-An older couple, the Valduzzis, (Ouspenskaya, Brecher) come to Judge Hardy (Lewis Stone) for help when they are about to be evicted from their home.
+An older couple, the Valduzzis, come to Judge Hardy for help when they are about to be evicted from their home.
 He asks if their daughter can help, and they say she is dead.
 The Judge doesn't believe she is dead, and takes the case.
-Judge Hardy enlists the help of his son, Andy (Mickey Rooney), to find the couple's daughter.
+Judge Hardy enlists the help of his son, Andy, to find the couple's daughter.

 Andy is having his own problems.
 He needs new tires, and has no money.
 Beezy takes his last money as repayment of a debt.
 He tries to borrow money from his sister, Marian, who gives him two dollars.
 While he tries to buy new tires, Polly Benedict finds him, and asks him to buy tickets to the dance.
 The tickets are more expensive than he thought, leaving him not enough money for new tires.
 On a ride to the courthouse, he continues to try to patch the old.
 He tries to get money from the Judge, but he is so overdrawn on his allowance that this isn't possible.
 The Judge agrees that, if Andy helps him find his client's daughter, he will get paid.
 Andy's tires pop again as his dad exits the car.

 Andy gets to work.
 Taking a break at Polly's house, she wants to get romantic.
 All Andy wants to do is sit and have a cold drink after visiting fourteen houses in the heat—all on foot.
 Eventually, they go for a walk, and end up at L.V.
 Horton's home.
 Polly calls her stuck-up because she uses her initials and is a freshman.
 Andy dumps Polly on a hunch that L.V.
 Horton is who he might be looking for.

 He enters the property and finds L.V. by the pool.
 She is a well-developed girl, who looks older than a freshman.
 They chat and have a soda at her own soda fountain.
 Andy finds out her name is Elvie and that she is writing an essay on Alexander Hamilton, which could net her a $50 prize.
 Her mother comes in and asks why they aren't playing.
 Elvie says, "We were digesting our sodas."
 Her mother is concerned about Andy's age.
 He confesses he is over 14 (whereas she is actually 18) and leaves.